-Music streaming giant Spotify hosts more than 70 million songs and close to 3 million podcast titles on its platform.
+Streaming behemoth Spotify hosts more than seventy million songs and close to three million podcast titles on its platform.

-Delivering this without the support of AI and machine learning is probably best compared to attempting to traverse the Amazon rainforest armed with nothing but a spoon.
+Delivering this without artificial intelligence (AI) would be comparable to traversing the Amazon rainforest armed with nothing but a spoon.

-To cut through this jungle of music, Spotify’s research team deploy hundreds of machine learning models that improve the user experience, all the while trying to balance the needs of users and creators.
+To cut – or scoop – through this jungle of music, Spotify’s research team deploy hundreds of machine learning models that improve the user experience, all the while trying to balance the needs of users and creators.

 AI News caught up with Spotify research lead Rishabh Mehrotra at the AI & Big Data Expo Global on September 7 to learn more about how AI supports the platform.

-AI News: How important is AI to what Spotify does?
+AI News: How important is AI to Spotify’s mission?

 It’s not just about the actual models which we deploy in front of users but also the various AI techniques we use to adopt a data driven process around experimentation, metrics, and product decisions.